DhanushIndrakumar/mini2Frontend/README.md

 + It can be seen that once the user/pateint is authenticated the user can access other APIs which performs operations such as Booking,Cancelling appointments etc.

-+ We can see that appointment ID and appointment Date has been receieved as response.
++ We can see that appointment ID and appointment Date has been recieved as response.

 + The same works for all other APIs .JWT forms the most important aspect in any security systems.